pjessesco/nutrition-facts/README.md

 ### Features

 - Header-only inline sampling profiler
-- Supports Linux, macOS and Windows(experimental).
+- Supports Windows, macOS and Linux(tested on Ubuntu)
-- Support multi-thread case for Linux and macOS.
+- Supports multi-thread profiling for Linux and macOS
+- Provides an option to profile a non-marked function.

 ### Integration

 `nutrition-facts` is header-only, just copy `nutrition_facts` directory to your include path.

-If you prefer to use it as git submodule, add
+To import using CMake, add

     include_directories(ext/nutrition-facts)